Followers

 With the Continental Army

 Morgan's Rifles soon marched south to join the main Continental Army.
-Thus Murphy was at Valley Forge for that famous winter cantonment.
+As a result, Murphy was at Valley Forge during that famous winter cantonment.
 When the British Army evacuated Philadelphia in June 1778, General Washington pursued their rear guard.
-Murphy was not on the field during the 28 June 1778 Battle of Monmouth.
+Murphy was not present on the field during the June 28, 1778, Battle of Monmouth.
 However, the next day, David Elerson and two other riflemen captured the ornate coach of a retreating British general.

 Battle of Monmouth